McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation, based on 4 key elements:-

-Marxist sociologists have influenced a number of areas of social life, most notably in the study of stratification, work and politics.
+Marxist sociologists have influenced a number of areas of social life, most notably in the study of social stratification, work and politics.
 There are different variations within Marxism which are often as divided from each other as they are from their political opponents.

 Marxist-Leninism: a Communist ideology that is officially based upon the theories of Marxism and V I Lenin which promotes the development and creation of international Communist society through the leadership of a vanguard party over a revolutionary Socialist state that represents the will and rule of the proletariat.
 It supports the creation of a totalitarian single party state.
 It rejects political pluralism external to Communism, claiming that the proletariat need a single, able political party to represent them and exercise political leadership.